 Facebook Offline Conversions provide a solution to this problem.

-Facebook Offline Conversions measure offline sales by matching data from your CRM, marketing automation tool, call centre software, or point of sale system to your Facebook advertising campaigns.
+Facebook Offline Conversions measure sales made in the real world by matching data from your CRM, marketing automation tool, call centre software, or point of sale system to your Facebook advertising campaigns.

 Before you can use Facebook’s Offline Campaigns feature, you must have a Facebook ad account, and the user who sets it up must be designated as a Facebook Business Manager.